Frequently asked questions

 Can you critique my portfolio, tell me what you think and give me some tips?

 Unfortunately, I do not have the time to fulfil these kinds of requests.
-If you are after tips, I have written quite a few e-books, which are full of tips on various topics.
-You can find most of them on this website.
+If you are after tips, I've created a Video Course full of useful information.
+I also make free ebooks and videos.
+You can find them by going HERE.

 I am an artist, can I make a painting/artwork based on one of your photographs?

-In general, if it’s not for profit, then, the answer is Yes, but, on the condition that you send me a photograph of your artwork.
+In general, if it’s not for profit, then, the answer is Yes.
+Please send me the photograph of your artwork.
 If you are intending to showcase the painting you make from my image and to sell it, I think it is fair to pay.

 Interviews with me (these should also answer a lot of your questions)